Use Hemp Paper to Save the Trees

 - You get as much usable fiber from one acre of hemp as you would from 4 acres of trees.
 The trees need at least 20 years to mature and hemp can be chopped and used in just one season.

 - Hemp does not require pesticides and chemicals to thrive as most other farm crops do.

 Hemp paper is simply a better choice when you know that it doesn't yellow, brittle and age as quickly as tree paper does.
 This may be due to the chemical processing that pulp paper goes through and also because hemp grows such sturdy, strong fibers that don't require toxins to produce a fine quality of paper.

-On the negative side, over 200 million tons of trees were chopped and used to make paper, and by the year 2020, this number is estimated to double.
-Trees are a renewable resource, but why use them when there is a better alternative such as hemp?
+On the negative side, we have lost over 420 million hectares of forest over the last 30 years.
+While it's true that trees are a renewable resource, why use them when there is a better alternative such as hemp?
 There are other factors to consider such as how ecosystems are being destroyed and that countless animal and plant habitats are gone forever because we need sticky notes and calendars.

 How to Make Hemp Paper

 Ever wonder how hemp paper is made?
 Check out the video below to satisfy your insatiable curiosity.

 Ever since I was a young school girl I have been hearing and learning about how the trees are being cut down at an alarming rate.
 This is bad for the environment, bad for the animals and bad for the ecosystems.
 I also learned that the trees are important because they filter our air and make it clean for us to breathe.
 Did you also know that the tree roots hold together the topsoil and that without trees this planet would become an unlivable desert?